Hypermediaisobar/zf1-boilerplate/README.md

 - code completion for helpers and view methods - see instructions inside views !
 - modular structure
 - easy testing (see ./tests) with code coverage
-- ability to create and register **service providers** to reuse them in other applications
+- ability to create and register **service providers** to reuse them in other applications using this boilerplate

 ###Installation